CalumRaine/Grain/README.md

 John		Smith		06/11/1982
 ```

 `Grain` is primarily designed with this challenge in mind.
+It is a personal hobby project; bugs are guaranteed and output reliability is not.
+Major backward-incompatible revisions to the language should be expected.

 ## Specification

 ### General Syntax

-* Usage: `./grain script.gr`
+* Usage: `grain script.gr`
 * Statements are terminated by a newline.
-* Comments initiated with a semicolon `;`.
-All remaining text on that line is ignored by the interpreter
+* Comments are initiated with a semicolon `;`.
+All remaining text on that line is ignored by the interpreter.
 * `Grain` is case sensitive.
 All commands are lowercase.
 * The `exit` command will immediately quit from anywhere in the script.

-### Output: `print`
+### 1) Output: `print`

 Items following a `print` command will be output to the console.
 This includes strings, numbers, variable values and iterators - the latter of which are described below.
 Valid strings are surrounded by matching double quotes `"`, single quotes `'` or backticks \`.
 Within this outer pair of quotes, quote characters of the other two types can be freely used.
 Spurious quotation marks can be escaped with a backslash `\` if necessary.

-Escape sequences (such as tab `\t` and `\n` characters) are automatically converted.
+Escape sequences (such as tab `\t` and newline `\n` characters) are automatically converted.
 The `print` command does *not* append a newline by default.
 Multiple adjacent items separated by whitespace can be printed in one command.

 ```
 var age = 87